apache/fury/docs/specification/java_serialization_spec.md

   class doesn't have fields to serialize, or we're in a context which serialize fields of current class only( `ObjectStreamSerializer#SlotInfo` is an example), num classes will be 1.
 - 5rd bit is used to indicate whether this class needs schema evolution.
+- 6rd bit is used to indicate whether the size sum of all layers meta is less than 256.
 - Other 56 bits is used to store the unique hash of `flags + all layers class meta`.

+### Meta size

+- If the size sum of all layers meta is less than 256, then one byte is written next to indicate the length of meta.
+- Otherwise, write size as two bytes in little endian.

 ### Single layer class meta